 - missing sequins, adornments, beads, etc.

 If you are doing the sorting on your own then kindly refer to the list above.
 Don’t worry about the unknown “somebody” who “might” want an item because they “won’t notice” the imperfection or someone “could use XYZ item for their Purim costume”.
-In reality, they won’t want it for a Purim costume and they imperfection will be noticed.
-Be kind and respect of the time second-hand and consignment shop establishments take to sort though the giveaways.
+In reality, they won’t want it for a Purim costume and their imperfection will be noticed.
+Be kind and respectful of the time second-hand and consignment shop establishments take to sort through the giveaways.